“Move your legs!” Phil yelled as he attacked with a wooden sword.

 “How many employees do you have?”

 “That’s what I’m also looking for.
 We got three new soldiers who will be helping protect our product.
-Two of them I know for a fact that can learn the language pretty quickly.
+Two of them I have the feeling can learn the language.
 It’s going to take some investment.
-We are also looking for blacksmith as well.”
+We are looking for blacksmiths as well.”

 “I can recommend you a good blacksmith.”

 “If you don’t mind, I would like to start a small class for orphan children and teenagers.
 Adults are welcomed.
-They are no species restriction.
-Anyone who are willing to learn, I accept teaching them.
-Right now I don’t expect anything in return.”
+There are no species restrictions.
+Anyone willing to learn, I accept teaching them.
+Right now, I don’t expect anything in return.”
 I asked.

-“I’m not understanding why you would go to such length?”
+“I do not understand why you would go to such length?”

 Duke Hon’s quietly watched me wondering what I would say next.

-“The future rest on the children.
+“The future rests in the children.
 Without them, there is no country nor purpose for this world to even continue existing.
-We strive for a better tomorrow and teaching the children morals and knowledge, we as an different species can come together in understanding.
-We could benefit from each other cultures and grow as a whole.”
+We strive for a better tomorrow and teaching the children morals and knowledge, which we, as a different species, can come together in understanding.
+We could benefit from each other’s cultures and grow as a whole.”

-“No sir, it is something everyone possibly had once thought or wished for before the world had crushed it.”
+“No, sir, it is something everyone possibly had once thought of or wished for before the politics had crushed it.”

-“Even though I know that life does not always go that way, I will stride to make even a sliver of it possible somewhere in this world.
-A sanctuary for all races to come to rest and learn.”
+“Even though I know that life does not always go that way, I want to create a sanctuary for all races to come to rest and learn.”

-Duke Hon was deep in thought.
-He leaned forward and closed his eyes brooding over what was just said.
+Duke Hon was looking at me intensely.
+He leaned forward and closed his eyes, brooding over what was just said.
 “Young lady, for someone so young to have such an ideal.
 I do not know if I should say you are foolish or wise.”

 “I am neither.”

-“So will you be willing to help grandfather?”
+“So, will you be willing to help grandfather?”
+Phil asked.

 “Yes, I see this as a good investment for our town.”

 “Would it be possible to start tomorrow?”
 I asked.
-I was getting hyped at the thought of going full into this project.
-I wanted to see how far I could go with.
+I was getting hyped at the thought of this project.
+I wanted to see how far I could go.
 It was a gut feeling that made my stomach roll around with butterflies, I knew this was going to be worth my time.

 “I can arrange that.”

-“Please let it be an open space where a lot of people would come.”
+“Please, let it be an open space where a lot of people would come.”
+I chimed in.